cskylab/cskylab/cskygen/README.md

 - Go to the zone `_cfg-fabric` directory. (e.g., `/YourRepo/cs-mod/_cfg-fabric/`)
 - Open terminal and follow instructions in `README.md` and `*.md` runbooks.

-### Manually create application configuration files from templates
+### Using cskygen manually

-To manually create application configuration files from templates you must follow two steps:
+To manually use cskygen to create application configuration files from templates you must follow two steps:

 1. Prepare the overriding file
 2. Execute cskygen